Hungarian State Railways

+The Hungarian State Railways (Magyar Államvasutak, [ˈmɒɟɒr ˈaːlːɒɱvɒʃutɒk], formally MÁV Magyar Államvasutak Zártkörűen Működő Részvénytársaság (MÁV Zrt.).
+The full official name of the company is MÁV-csoport (lit.
+'MÁV Group') now commonly known as MÁV) is the Hungarian national railway company and the MÁV Pályaműködtetési Zrt. is the railway infrastructure manager, with subsidiaries "MÁV Személyszállítási Zrt." (passenger services), and "Utasellátó" (onboard catering, Utasellátó is an independent directorate of MÁV Személyszállítási Zrt.).

+The head office is in Budapest.

 History

 1846–1918

 Construction of Hungary's first railway line began in the second half of 1844.
 The first steam locomotive railway line was opened on 15 July 1846 between Pest and Vác.
 This date is regarded as the birth date of the Hungarian railways.
 The Romantic poet Sándor Petőfi rode on the first train and wrote a poem predicting that rails would connect Hungary like blood vessels in the human body.

 After the failed revolution, the existing lines were nationalized by the Austrian State and new lines were built.
 As a result of the Austro-Sardinian War in the late 1850s, all these lines were sold to Austrian private companies.
 During this time the company of Ábrahám Ganz invented a method of "crust-casting" to produce cheap yet sturdy iron railway wheels, which greatly contributed to railway development in Central Europe.

 Following the Austro-Hungarian Compromise of 1867 that created the Dual Monarchy of Austria-Hungary, transport issues became the responsibility of the Hungarian Government, which also inherited the duty to support local railway companies.
 This came at a considerable cost: in 1874 8% of the annual budget went to railway company subsidies.
 This led the Hungarian Parliament to consider founding a State Railway.
 The goal was to take over and operate the Hungarian main lines.
 The branch lines were constructed by private companies.
 When the law in 1884 provided a simplified way to create railway companies many small branch line companies were founded.
 These, however, usually only constructed the lines, then made a contract with MÁV to operate them.
 Thus they also owned no locomotives or other rolling stock.
 MÁV made a contract only if the line, its equipment and buildings were constructed to MÁV standards.
 This helped to build standard station buildings, sheds, and accessories, all to the MÁV rules.